 Elimination Stages are based on the winner progressing to the next round and the loser being eliminated from the competition.
 The rounds eliminate 50% of the sides until there are just four sides remaining at the semi-final round.
 From the semi-finals, the winners will advance to the final and the losers advance to the bronze medal playoff.
-All elimination stages must advance between 40% and 67% of the total number of sides (see Appendix A (1)).
+The top two (2) of each pool advances to the elimination stage.